Antonio-Iijima/alvin/README.md

 # Functions

-The implementation of functions is generally one of the most interesting and nuanced aspects of any programming language.
+The implementation of functions is one of the most fundamental and interesting  aspects of any programming language.
 ALVIN is no exception.

 ## Declaration

+### Named Functions
 Function declaration should be fairly familiar from LISP:

 ```